FHantke/brave-browser-wiki/Security-and-privacy-model-for-ad-confirmations.md

 #### During the first week of the month

-1. Ad earnings will be made available to users to claim
+1. The browser client will request payment against all of the collected confirmations
 2. An operator will pull the balances against the confirmations to be paid - only when the confirmations are received, earnings are earmarked for the client
 3. Ad earnings are then made available for users to claim